NidhitheCoder/netninja-HTML-CSS/netNinja-video-exercises/README.md

 video tutorial 1
 ***********************
 - what is html(hypertext markup language)
     - HTML provides the basic structure of sites.
 - what is css (cascading style sheet)
     - CSS is used to control presentation, formatting, and layout.
 - css used to make web pages with good look.feel look better
 - basic tags
-    !DOCTYPE
+    - !DOCTYPE
-    HTML
+    - HTML
-    HEAD
+    - HEAD
-    BODY
+    - BODY
 - how to inspect an element

 video tutorial 2
 *****************
 - Tags
-    strong tag  - used to represent the important text of a document on the browser. em  - emphasized text
+    - strong tag  - used to represent the important text of a document on the browser.
+    - em  - emphasized text
-    small  -  emphasized
+    - small  -  emphasized
-    h1,h2....,h6 - heading tags
+    - h1,h2....,h6 - heading tags
-    ul - unordered list(dots,bullets,circle,sqare, etc..)
+    - ul - unordered list(dots,bullets,circle,sqare, etc..)
-    ol - ordered list(numbers,Alphabets,roman letters, etc..)
+    - ol - ordered list(numbers,Alphabets,roman letters, etc..)
-    div -  division or a section in an HTML document.(divide pages into sections) hr - drow a horizontal line
+    - div -  division or a section in an HTML document.(divide pages into sections)
+    - hr - drow a horizontal line
-    br - breaking tag for break to next line img - used to add images to the document.(main attributes src,alt) span - an inline container used to mark up a part of a text blockquote - specifies a section that is quoted from another source.
+    - br - breaking tag for break to next line
+    - img - used to add images to the document.(main attributes src,alt)
+    - span - an inline container used to mark up a part of a text
+    - blockquote - specifies a section that is quoted from another source.
 - define styles
--comments - !-- some comments --
+- comments - !-- some comments --

 video 3 tutorial
 ****************
 - Tags
-    form - used to create an HTML form for user input label -display instriction texts or texts
+    - form - used to create an HTML form for user input
+    - label -display instriction texts or texts
        - attributes- name,id,for etc..
-       - for attributes helps to findout which element is represented by specific label input -an input field where the user can enter data main attributes- types,name etc.. type attribute -(values - radio,text,password,email,etc ..)
+       - for attributes helps to findout which element is represented by specific label
+    - input -an input field where the user can enter data
+        - main attributes- types,name etc..
+        - type attribute -(values - radio,text,password,email,etc ..)
 - name attribute is important when using radio type,becouse of it helps group radio inputs

 video 4 tutorials
 *****************
 - how to use css
 - link -a link between a document and an external resource
     - usage -link rel="stylesheet" href="style.css" /